-With this in mind, OSHA developed a comprehensive set of standards for forklift training and maintenance that all organizations must follow.
+With this in mind, OSHA developed a comprehensive set of safety training requirements for forklift operation and maintenance that all organizations must follow.

 While these are not the most complex of OSHA's many health and safety standards, the requirements contained in the PIT standard are often the subject of OSHA citations and can expose an employer to potential criminal liability if they are not followed.
 That's why we've developed this article to take the guesswork out of how to perform a proper forklift inspection.

 To maintain a safe environment when operating a forklift, you can implement and comply with the following requirements, and best practices: